 The rest of this paper is organized as follows.
 In Section 2, we describe our system design.
 In Section 3, we present the protocol for each joining user to determine its ID, and discuss user joins, leaves, and failure recovery.
-We evaluate our approach through simulations in Section 4.
-Related work is
+We evaluate our approach through simulations in Section 4, and conclude in Section 5.